 The average person touches their phone a whopping 2,617 times per day, and 87% of us will check our phones between midnight and 5am.
 While email and social media have their place, this intrusion into our lives can affect real-life relationships as well as our mental health.

-“My husband and I have been turning off our phones every weekend for the past year,” explains Venetia.
-“During isolation, we’ve altered our habits slightly so we can remain connected.
+“My husband and I have been turning off our phones every weekend for the past couple of years,” explains Venetia.
+“We’ve altered our habits slightly so we can remain connected.
 We try to pre-arrange FaceTimes with our loved ones ahead of the weekend and then we turn our phones on intermittently to check-in to see if everyone is okay.
 But our social media apps remain OFF for the entire weekend.”

 Here are some tips to help you get started with a digital detox:

 - Make a list of the apps or gadgets you want to use less

 Start by making a list of all the devices and apps you use in a day – you might be surprised how much technology you use.
 It’s not practical to remove all technology from your life for an extended period, but you can set limits whereby you don’t pick up your phone for a reason.